New (dec ’21): a dedicated, fabulous overland guidebook on Kyrgyzstan. See more below.

 - Kazakhstan: Nomadic Routes from Caspian to Altai, by Dagmar Schreider (Odyssey Illustrated Guides)

-Apart from the regular guidebooks, I always look out for local guidebooks, brochures, maps, and other information.
+Apart from the regular guidebooks such as Insight Guides, Bradt and Lonely Planet, I always look out for local guidebooks, brochures, maps, and other information.

-Of course, apart from guidebooks I’m searching for other books, fiction or non-fiction, preferably by local writers but the latter is not so evident when totally unfamiliar with the writers from countries you already know so little about.
+Of course, apart from guidebooks I’m searching for other books, fiction or non-fiction, preferably by local writers.
+The latter is not so evident when being totally unfamiliar with the writers from countries you already know so little about.